 - In addition, the Defendant is a child care worker or foster parent

 Fourth Degree CSC is punishable by up to 2 years in prison and/or up to $500 in fines.

 Defending You From Lifelong Consequences of Criminal Sexual Conduct

 Receiving a rape accusation or charge is a life-altering event.
-Attorney David J. Kramer has the skills, determination, and intelligence it takes to defend your rights against criminal sexual conduct charges in the State of Michigan.
+Criminal sexual conduct lawyer David J. Kramer has the skills, determination, and intelligence it takes to defend your rights against criminal sexual conduct charges in the State of Michigan.

 The ramifications of a CSC conviction can potentially span the rest of your life because three out of the four charges involve mandatory registration on the Sex Offender Registry.
 Also, a sex offender status carries a stigma you may never outlive.